alexwlchan/alexwlchan.net/src/_posts/2014/2014-05-14-part-ia-exams.md

   - cambridge
   - maths
 title: Some Part IA exam advice
+index:
+  exclude: true
 ---

-{% update 2015-03-29 %}
-  A lot of this advice is applicable to people who aren't in the first-year Maths Tripos at Cambridge, so I've tidied it up, and made a <a href="/exams">new page</a> for my updated advice.
-Corrections, fixes and updates will go there, not here.
+[**Update, 29 March 2015:** A lot of this advice is applicable to people who aren't in the first-year Maths Tripos at Cambridge, so I've tidied it up, and made a <a href="/2015/technical-exams/">new page</a> for my updated advice.]
-{% endupdate %}

 About a fortnight ago, I gave a talk to the first-year maths students[^1] as part of a session about preparing for exams.
 For the benefit of anybody who missed the session, didn't take notes, or future students, I decided to post my notes here.